swcarpentry/sql-novice-survey/07-join.md

 and they almost always turn out to have originally been a unique record identifier in some database system or other.
 As the query below demonstrates,
-SQLite automatically numbers records as they're added to tables, and we can use those record numbers in queries:
+SQLite [automatically numbers records][rowid] as they're added to tables, and we can use those record numbers in queries:

 ~~~ {.sql}